ace411/bingo-functional/README.md

 ## Documentation

-Please check out the [documentation](https://ace411.github.io/bingo-functional) for more knowledge on how to use this library.
+Please check out the [documentation](https://https://bingo-functional-docs.now.sh) for more knowledge on how to use this library.

-Also, a [change log](https://ace411.github.io/bingo-functional/#/changes) exists and can be used to track changes made to the project.
+Also, a [changelog](https://github.com/ace411/bingo-functional/blob/master/README.md) exists and can be used to track changes made to the project.

 ## Dealing with problems